vlab-cs-ucsb/LibStranger/README.md

 Read documentation in [stranger.h](stranger.h) to get an idea of LibStranger library interface and the different functions that can be called.
-You can look at [test.c](test.c) for examples on how to use LibStranger to analyze C and PHP programs.
+You can look at [test_program.c](testprogram/test_program.c) for examples on how to use LibStranger to analyze C and PHP programs.